prebenohre/prebenohre/README.md

 <h1 id="heading" align="center">Hey, I'm Preben! 👋</h1>
-I'm currently pursuing a Bachelor's degree in Programming at Kristiania University College in Oslo, and I'm well into my third and final year. 👨🏻‍💻
+I'm studying for a Bachelor's degree in Programming at Kristiania University College in Oslo, and I'm currently in the final stretch of my third and last year. 👨🏼‍🎓
 <br>
 <br>
-During my studies, I’ve focused on web development, database management, OOP, software design, algorithms and data structures, C programming for Linux, and information security.
-Recently, we completed a semester project in "Agile Project Management," where I served as the SCRUM master 🤠.
-This project provided me with valuable experience in agile methodologies and team leadership.
-I’ve developed a strong interest in backend programming and full-stack web development, and I'm really looking forward to working as a ✨d e v e l o p e r✨ after I graduate.
+During my studies, I have specialized in backend programming, web development and API design, database management, OOP, software design, algorithms and data structures, C programming, DevOps, and microservices.
+I have developed a strong interest in backend development and system architecture, and I’m really looking forward to working as a ✨ b a c k e n d d e v e l o p e r ✨ once I complete my studies.
 <br>
 <br>
-Outside of my studies, I also serve as the Head of the Student Representative Committee for the Department of Economics, Innovation, and Technology at the Kristiania Student Union.
-Here, my fellow students and I work together to enhance academic opportunities and safeguard the rights and needs of our peers! 👨🏻‍⚖️
+Alongside my studies, I am also the head of the Trust Committee at the Department of Economics, Innovation, and Technology within the Student Union at Kristiania.
+Here, my fellow students and I work together to improve academic opportunities and safeguard the rights and needs of our peers! 👨🏻‍⚖️
 <br>
 <br>
-I'm also the Events Coordinator for the BIOS student association.
-In this role, I’m involved in communication with companies as well as coordinating and executing events.
-This gives me the chance to use my organizational skills while having fun with my fellow students 🥳.
+When I’m not buried in Rider, I enjoy producing music, making homemade wine, or unwinding with some gaming. 🎸🍷👾
 <br>
 <br>
-When I'm not deep in IntelliJ or planning events, I enjoy producing music, making homemade wine, or unwinding with some gaming. 🎸🍷👾
+Feel free to reach out if you or your company have projects that might be a good fit for me, are looking to recruit, or if you just want to chat about technology—I’m always up for a great coding conversation! 🚀🤓
 <br>
 <br>
 <div id="badges" align="center">